CognitiveComputationLab/cogmods/propositional/student_projects/giessl2019/README.md

 ## Models

 Several models have been implemented:
--Logic model:
+- Logic model:
  choses responces for a given task according to normal propositional logic.
--MFA model:
+- MFA model:
  choses responces for a task according to the most frequent response to that task.
--Recommender model:
+- Recommender model:
- -choses responses for a task based upon previous responses (to similar tasks) of the participants.
+ choses responses for a task based upon previous responses (to similar tasks) of the participants.

 ## Files